w3c/wot/policies/invited-expert.md

 An Invitee must prepare and present a brief - 10 minutes - summary presentation of their background and experience, particularly in standards organizations, and explain what/how they plan to contribute to the Web of Things specification.

-An Invited Expert must be a contributing member of the group and is expected to regularly join WoT meetings, perform administrative duties, make and review Merge Requests, etc.
+An Invited Expert must be a contributing member of the group and is expected to regularly join WoT meetings, perform administrative duties, make and review Pull Requests, etc.

 ### Process